LabJunBMI/GCN-PFAS-Docking-Score-Prediction/README.md

 # GCN-PFAS-Docking-Score-Prediction

-# Uncovering the Mechanism of Hepatotoxicity of PFAS Targeting L-FABP Using GCN and Computational Modeling

 ## Overview

 This repository contains the code, data, and results related to my thesis titled Uncovering the Mechanism of Hepatotoxicity of PFAS Targeting L-FABP Using GCN and Computational Modeling.

 ## Table of Contents